LivingLegacyMedia/vowbound/chapter_04.md

 What could be taken from him that he couldn't carry?
 The question haunted him as midnight approached.

 The thought made his stomach turn.
-Was this person—this Dealer—the same as the Hollow?
-Would he have to become hollow himself just to learn how to fight them?
+Was this person the same as the Hollow?
+Would Cassian have to become hollow himself just to learn how to fight them?

 If the price was acceptable, he'd pay it.
 If it was too terrible to pay... he would have decide when he got there.